 Why Are My Drains Smelling?

-Several issues can cause drain odors:
+Several issues can cause drain odours:

 Dried Out P-Traps: The curved pipe section under your sink (P-trap) should always contain water to block sewer gases.
 When these dry out, usually in rarely used fixtures, sewer gases can enter your home.